CAPS FAQs

 If a student wants information about their mental health treatment at CAPS for his or her own record, we will be happy to provide a written summary.

-At Pat Walker Health Center, medical and mental health providers work together to address issues that affect the health of U of A students.
+CAPS and Medical Services at Pat Walker Health Center may request your permission to work together to address issues that affect the health of U of A students.
 Many medical and mental health issues are interconnected, so sometimes one health care provider may refer a student to another provider after an initial consultation; and sometimes the scheduled provider may invite another specialist to consult regarding the student’s situation.

 There are several offices on campus that can help assess a student’s needs and offer appropriate academic support.